 To avoid some of this confusion, we strongly suggest seeing a doctor as soon as possible after the accident, even if it’s just for minor things like headaches or joint pain.
 As Hon.
 Henry R. Simmons (Ret.) noted in a recent interview, “Having a physician diagnosis and treat your injuries and prepare the required medical charts provides the evidence that you were truly injured.”
 He also noted that getting professional medical advice and care can be for your peace of mind and well being — two things you’ll definitely want at your side when you start to work on filing your claim.

-In 2018, there were 118,304 motor vehicle collisions in the city of Chicago, 123 of those crashes involved at least one fatality, while 21,881 involved at least one injury.
+In 2018, there were 118,304 motor vehicle accidents in the city of Chicago, 123 of those crashes involved at least one fatality, while 21,881 involved at least one injury.
 While these collisions occur all over the city, a high percentage of car accidents occur on a handful of streets.
 In fact, five Chicago streets had more than 2000 car accidents occur on them in 2018: Western Avenue with 3,335, Pulaski Road with 2,826, Ashland Avenue with 2,667, Cicero Avenue with 2,455 and Halsted Street with 2,283.

 During your initial consultation, one of our attorneys will explain your options and what the law requires from you, including: